kvb2univpitt/i2b2-saml-demo/i2b2-idp-saml-demo/README.md

 # i2b2-idp-saml-demo

-A preconfigured SAML 2.0 identity provider (Idp) Docker image for demonstration i2b2 federated login.
+A Docker image of identity provider (IdP) for demonstration purposes.

 The following platforms are used: